eliddell1/FistBump/README.md

 `curl https://get.pimoroni.com/blinkt | bash`

 ## Credits
-Credit where credit is due, the powering on/off schematic and script were deigned by [NeonHorizon](https://github.com/NeonHorizon/lipopi/blob/master/README.power_up_power_down.md)
+Credit where credit is due:

+* The powering on/off schematic and script were designed by [NeonHorizon](https://github.com/NeonHorizon/lipopi/blob/master/README.power_up_power_down.md)

-And obiously this was made possible by the Aircrack suite and cowpatty.
+* Call out to 'atom' of the hashcat forums for this post: https://hashcat.net/forum/thread-7717.html

+* special call out to icarus255 and the rest of the [Hak5 Community](https://forums.hak5.org) for being inspirational and all that.